 This is an extremely simple recipe and it tastes great!
-Simply cut the sweet potato in half and scoop the inner flesh of the sweet potato out leaving the skin and around half a centimetre of the flesh to harden when you bake the skins later.
+Simply cut the sweet potato in half and scoop the inner flesh of the sweet potato out leaving the skin and around half a centimeter of the flesh to harden when you bake the skins later.
 Place all of the inner flesh in a bowl and mash it, once mashed add a little milk and mix it in.
-Next, add your favourite chilli’s, peppers and a crushed garlic clove.
-I personally use Jalapeño’s and regular bell peppers.
+Next, add your favorite chillis, peppers, and a crushed garlic clove.
+I personally use Jalapeños and regular bell peppers.

 So What Is The Sweet Potato Skin Nutrition Values?

-The skins of sweet potato are an excellent source of dietary fibre, the skin of a single sweet potato offers more fibre than a while bowling of oatmeal at around five grammes of fibre.
-To put things in perspective it is advised that men consume around 38 grammes of fibre each day and women consume 25 grams of fibre.
+The skins of sweet potatoes are an excellent source of dietary fiber, the skin of a single sweet potato offers more fiber than a while bowling of oatmeal at around five grammes of fiber.
+To put things in perspective it is advised that men consume around 38 grams of fiber each day and women consume 25 grams of fiber.

-As with most orange fruit and vegetables sweet potato and their skins are an excellent source of beta-carotene.
-A single baked skin retained just over your entire recommended daily intake of beta carotene helping you keep your levels of this powerful anti oxidant topped up.
+As with most orange fruit and vegetables, sweet potato and their skins are an excellent source of beta-carotene.
+A single baked skin retained just over your entire recommended daily intake of beta carotene helps you keep your levels of this powerful anti-oxidant topped up.
 Your body then transforms the beta carotene into Vitamin A internally.

-The skins of this delicious vegetable are also jam packed with various essential vitamins and minerals such as Vitamin C, Vitamin E and Folate.
-A sweet potato skin contains around ten percent of your daily intake of vitamin C, around 13% vitamin E.
+The skins of this delicious vegetable are also jam-packed with various essential vitamins and minerals such as Vitamin C, Vitamin E, and Folate.
+Sweet potato skin contains around ten percent of your daily intake of vitamin C, around 13% vitamin E.

-Due to the high amount of fibre found in sweet potato skins they offer you the health benefits of healthy bowel movements, lower cholesterol, as well as assisting the body in regulating blood sugar.
+Due to the high amount of fiber found in sweet potato skins they offer you the health benefits of healthy bowel movements, lower cholesterol, as well as assist the body in regulating blood sugar.

 As your body transforms the beta carotene found in the sweet potato skins into Vitamin A it is then distributed around the body.
-Vitamin A is essential for your eyes and assists with repairs and fighting off infection of the eye ball.
-Vitamin A also helps strengthen your bodies natural immune system and some research have been published to suggest it also has cancer killing properties.
+Vitamin A is essential for your eyes and assists with repairs and fighting off an infection of the eyeball.
+Vitamin A also helps strengthen your body’s natural immune system and some research has been published to suggest it also has cancer-killing properties.

 How To Pick Your Sweet Potatoes In The Store.

-Once purchased be sure to store in a dark, well-ventilated are that maintains a cool yet steady temperature through out the day.
+Once purchased be sure to store in a dark, well-ventilated area that maintains a cool yet steady temperature throughout the day.
 Do not place in a refrigerator.